 How to get a Guard

-- In some communities, local elected officials are able to provide tree guards.
-For example, the Brooklyn Borough President and Manhattan Borough President have funded the installation of guards for block associations in their boroughs.
+- In some communities, local elected officials are able to provide tree guards around newly planted trees.
 Please contact your local elected official to see if they fund or if they will consider sponsoring tree guards for your neighborhood.

-- You can donate to the New York Tree Trust to have a guard installed in front of your property.
+- You can donate to the New York Tree Time to have a guard installed in front of your property.
 Some block associations even coordinate with residents to establish a uniform style of guard on their block.
-To find out more, call 212-360-TREE.
+To find out more, call (718) 361-8101.

 Recommended Tree Guard Styles